My Departure from Rocky Mountain Calvary Chapel

 (Galatians 6:7)

-Reports have been sent to me stating that Brian Michaels has resigned his position at the Las Vegas Calvary Chapel due to an inappropriate relationship.
+Reports were sent to me (in 2006) stating that Brian Michaels resigned his position at the Las Vegas Calvary Chapel due to an inappropriate relationship (he admitted to an "emotional affair").
 That he was unfaithful to his wife is a sad situation for his family, but it should not be surprising to us that this would happen.
 A spiritual leader who turns a blind eye to corruption in order to follow his own path is not someone who has the blessing or wisdom of God.

 Brian Michaels has had his Calvary Chapel ordination removed.
-He now operates a church called Lighthouse Christian Fellowship.
+He now runs a church called Springs Lighthouse.

 Further reading: